zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 - `model_trainer`: Train the model.
 - `evaluation`: Evaluate the trained model.

-if you want to run the pipeline with `default` stack settings which means you can run the whole pipeline as traditional ZenML pipelines, you can run the following command to run it:
+if you want to run the pipeline with `default` stack settings (i.e. you can run the whole pipeline as traditional ZenML pipelines), you can run the following command to run it:

 ```bash
 zenml stack set default